-In this year, we will continue to work on the continuous improvement of our Corporate Governance system, aided by the ongoing dialogue and engagement with our stakeholders, making them participants in the future of Repsol.
+In this report, you will find a detailed overview of the progress made in our corporate governance system, as well as the key initiatives we have implemented to ensure responsible management aligned with the interests of our stakeholders.
+In 2025, we will continue to work on the continuous improvement of our Corporate Governance system, aided by ongoing dialogue and engagement with our stakeholders, making them participants in Repsol's future.

-Finally, I wish to express, on behalf of the entire Board of Directors, our gratitude to the employees of the Company for their professionalism, enthusiasm and dedication, and to all our shareholders, for their trust and support.
+On behalf of the Board of Directors, I would like to conclude by expressing our most sincere gratitude to the company's employees for their dedication, enthusiasm, and professionalism.
+We also extend our thanks to all our shareholders for their trust and support.

-Antonio Brufau Niubó

-Chairman of the Board of Directors
+Antonio Brufau Niubó Chairman of the Board of Directors